Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance Imaging: Experiments

 For SSJDM, the BCNN network was configured with $\alpha$ = 0.5 and $\gamma$ = 0.5.
+Following \cite{yaman2020self}, we selected the subsampled mask $M^{\prime}$ using a variable density strategy based on Gaussian random weighting.
 The score matching network employed parameters $\varepsilon_1=0.01$, $\varepsilon_L=50$, L = 266, T = 4, and exponential moving averages (EMA) were enabled with an EMA rate of 0.999.
 Both networks were trained using the Adam optimizer, with a learning rate of $10^{-4}$, over 500 epochs, optimizing the respective loss functions in (\ref{loss_BCNN}) and (\ref{score_loss2}), with a batch size of 1.
 For the PROST method, the parameters included a conjugate gradient tolerance of $10^{-5}$, a maximum of 15 CG iterations, a penalty parameter $\mu$ = 0.08, regularization parameter for high-order singular value decomposition of 0.01, and a maximum of 10 alternating direction method of multipliers iterations.
-The SSDU method employed a loss mask ratio of 0.4, and used the Adam optimizer with a learning rate of $10^{-5}$, and had a batch size of 1 during 100 epochs of training.
-SSJDM and SSDU experiments were conducted using PyTorch 1.10 and TensorFlow 2.10 in Python, respectively, on a workstation equipped with an Ubuntu 20.04 operating system, an Intel E5-2640V3 CPU (2.6 GHz, 256 GB memory), and an NVIDIA Tesla A100 GPU with CUDA 11.6 and CUDNN support.
+The SSDU methods employed a loss mask ratio of 0.4, and used the Adam optimizer with a learning rate of $10^{-5}$, and had a batch size of 1 during 100 epochs of training.
+The SSDiffRecon method employed a loss mask ratio of 0.95, and used the Adam optimizer with a learning rate of $10^{-4}$, and had a batch size of 1 during 2469K steps of training.
+SSJDM, SSDU, and SSDiffRecon experiments were conductesd using PyTorch 1.10, TensorFlow 2.10, and TensorFlow 1.14 in Python, respectively, on a workstation equipped with an Ubuntu 20.04 operating system, an Intel E5-2640V3 CPU (2.6 GHz, 256 GB memory), and an NVIDIA Tesla A100 GPU with CUDA 11.6 and CUDNN support.
 PROST reconstruction was implemented in MATLAB (R2021a, MathWorks, Natick, MA).
+Additionally, our reconstruction code for the proposed SSJDM is available at GitHub\footnote{https://github.com/YuanyuanLiuSIAT/SSJDM}.

-Additionally, the performance of SSJDM, PROST, SSDU, and BCNN methods was evaluated on prospectively undersampled $k$-space data acquired from two volunteers with R = 11 and 14.
+Two radiologists (6 and 4 years of CMR experience, respectively) independently scored the image quality in the reconstructed MC images based on a 5-point ordinal scale, focusing on image blurring, contrast, and clarity, as well as the clinical diagnostic value for cardiac diseases (1, Poor; 2, Fair; 3, Adequate; 4, Good; 5, Excellent.).
+Additionally, to evaluate the performance of SSJDM, four prospectively undersampled datasets with R = 11 and R = 14 were acquired from two other volunteers, with each volunteer contributing two datasets, one with R = 11 and another with R = 14.

-\subsection{$T_1$ and $ T_{1\rho} $ estimation}
+\subsection{$T_1$ and $ T_{1\rho} $ Estimation}